 - 5.19 Household members who are temporarily living away from home, for example in Further Education or the British Armed Forces (Regular or Reserves), may be included as part of the application.
 However, the individual will need to confirm in writing to the Council that they wish to be re-housed with the household.
 Until such a time as the Council receives the written confirmation the application will be assessed as the individual not being part of the household. - 5.20 Priority for accommodation designated by landlords as accessible, including bungalows, will be allocated to applicants who have been assessed by the Council as requiring such accommodation (see paragraph 5.29-5.32). - 5.21 Expectant mothers who would be entitled to an additional bedroom on the birth of their child or children must provide a copy of their Maternity Certificate (MAT B1) to verify a pregnancy and confirm the expected week of confinement.
 Where proof is provided the application may be amended to reflect an increase in household size and the need for a larger property, subject to the household criteria applied by each landlord. - 5.22 If the applicant or a member of their household is an approved foster carer with Caerphilly county borough council, one extra bedroom will be allowed under the household size criteria (see Appendix 4) for use by a foster child or children.
-If the applicant or a member of their prospective household ceases to be an approved foster carer or their approval is revoked at any stage before an offer of accommodation is made, the additional room entitlement will cease to apply. - 5.23 In exceptional circumstances landlords may also choose to overlook the property related criteria so that they may take account of the specific needs of the household: - (i) Where because of a disability or medical condition an applicant or member of their prospective household requires a specific size and type of accommodation.
-In such instances the requirement will need to have been recommended by either the Council's occupational therapist (Housing) or the Mental Health Assessor; - (ii) Where the applicant or a member of their household requires support from a carer who needs to sleep in the home and they cannot reasonably be expected to share a bedroom with another member of the household: and - (iii) For hard to let properties where no suitable applicants can be found who satisfy the relevant criteria.
+If the applicant or a member of their prospective household ceases to be an approved foster carer or their approval is revoked at any stage before an offer of accommodation is made, the additional room entitlement will cease to apply. - 5.23 In exceptional circumstances the criteria used by landlords to manage their homes may be varied so that the specific needs of a household can be taken into account: - (i) Where because of a disability or medical condition an applicant or member of their prospective household requires a specific size and type of accommodation.
+In such instances the requirement will need to have been recommended by either the Council's occupational therapist (Housing) or the Mental Health Assessor; - (ii) Where the applicant or a member of their household regularly requires overnight care; the carer needs to remain overnight in the home in order to provide care; and where the carer cannot reasonably be expected to share a bedroom with another member of the household; and - (iii) For hard to let properties where no suitable applicants can be found who satisfy the relevant criteria.

-- For points (i) and (ii) above, a report will need to be submitted by the Council to the Housing Assessment Panel. - 5.24 Many of the landlords party to this policy allocate their properties in strict accordance with the social size criteria.
+- For points (i) and (ii) above, the decision will be made by the Senior Common Housing Register Assessment Officer.
+For point (iii), the decision will be taken by the landlord. - 5.24 Many of the landlords party to this policy allocate their properties in strict accordance with the social size criteria.
 Therefore, an applicant who has overnight access to a child may not necessarily be allocated a property with an additional bedroom with one of these landlords.
 Although, for their low demand properties, these landlords reserve the right to overlook this criteria.